 The Commonwealth Care Alliance Compliance Program

 This Compliance Program applies to all lines of business at CCA.
-The CCA compliance commitment includes its internal business operations, as well as its oversight and monitoring responsibilities related to its First Tier, Downstream, and Related Entities (FDR).
+CCA’s compliance commitment includes its internal business operations, as well as its oversight and monitoring responsibilities related to its First Tier, Downstream, and Related Entities (FDR).

 CCA has formalized its compliance activities through a comprehensive Compliance Program.
 The Compliance Program incorporates the fundamental elements of an effective compliance program identified by CFR 422.503(b) (4) (vi) and CFR 423.504(b) (4) (vi) and the OIG Federal Sentencing Guidelines.